Although this may look to be an vague and bizarre legislation, the justification makes sense.

 Tend Not To Peel Outside

-first speeding ticket in 1902 has been issued once cars could barely reach 45 miles per hour.
+The very first speeding ticket in 1902 has been issued once cars could barely reach 45 miles per hour.
 Now, road racers can transcend 200 miles per hour and undermine racers and also bystanders.

 Street racing is prohibited in most state.
 Instead, racers should confine their racing to closed tracks where the drivers and viewers could be guarded.
 However, Kansas has a legislation that goes further than attacking street racing.
 Back in Kansas, it’s prohibited to peel (additionally referred to as overtraining or burn off rubber).